DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/uploadAbortedMessage.md

 The message displayed by the widget when the file upload is cancelled.

 ---
-This option is only available only if the [uploadMode](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadMode) option is set to "instantly".
+This option is only available if the [uploadMode](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadMode) option is set to "instantly".